You are viewing documentation for a previous version of this software.

 An interceptor can perform arbitrary, asynchronous logic on any thread.
 When an interceptor finishes running, it calls proceedAsync on its RequestChain, which advances to the next interceptor.

-By default when the last interceptor in the chain finishes, if a parsed result is available, that result is returned to the operation's original caller.
+By default when the last interceptor in the chain finishes, if a parsed operation result is available, that result is returned to the operation's original caller.
 Otherwise, error-handling logic is called.

 Interceptor providers